Nicochou/Nicochou/README.md

-## 👋 Hi there, I’m @Nicochou, a French developer - aka ... 👋
+## 👋 Hi there, I’m @Nicochou, a French developer 👋

 - 🌱 I’m currently learning every web technologies
 - 💞️ I’m looking to collaborate with others developers